 All accepted articles are edited for brevity and clarity and to conform to MJA style by the MJA’s scientific and technical editors.
 Authors will receive a galley proof of their edited article (by email) for checking and to respond to any queries raised during editing.
 No further major corrections are usually possible once the galley proof has been returned to us.

-All MJA supplements are circulated to the full MJA distribution list, which currently exceeds 30,000.
+All MJA supplements are digital-only and circulated to the full MJA distribution list, which currently exceeds 27,000.
 All MJA supplements published online will be accessible to all AMA members and MJA subscribers.

 The MJA Editor has the final right to accept or reject the publication of all supplements and individual manuscripts within each supplement.